maferelo/automata-backend/docs/index.rst

 Installation
 ------------

-To install the Hypermodern Python project, run this command in your terminal:
+To install the project,
+run this command in your terminal:

 .. code-block:: console

-   $ pip install hypermodern-python
+   $ pip install app

 Usage
 -----

-Hypermodern Python's usage looks like:
+Project's usage looks like:

 .. code-block:: console

-   $ hypermodern-python [OPTIONS]
+   $ app [OPTIONS]

 .. option:: -l <language>, --language <language>